 Concentrating on investment management, Robert advises clients on the structuring, formation, and operation of private investment funds.
 Clients also benefit from Robert’s knowledge of the filing requirements imposed by federal securities law, as well as his ability to assist them in complying with their regulatory obligations.
 He can navigate the complexities of Rule 206(4)-5 of the Investment Advisers Act of 1940, and is also well-positioned to deal with “pay-to-play” laws in various states, counties, and cities.

-In tandem with his corporate transactional career, Robert serves as a staff member to the Lowenstein Center for the Public Interest.
-In this capacity, Robert has advised pro bono clients on their corporate formation, represented clients in legal and administrative proceedings, and was part of a legal team that submitted an amicus brief to the United States Supreme Court in the matter of Arizona v.
+Robert previously served on staff at the Lowenstein Center for the Public Interest, advising pro bono clients on corporate formation and representing other clients in legal and administrative proceedings.
+He was part of a legal team that submitted an amicus brief to the U.S. Supreme Court in the matter of Arizona v.
 The Inter Tribal Council of Arizona, Inc.